-Fourteen years ago, the purchase of an 1878 Style 2 (7' 2") Steinway grand piano led me down the road to a different approach to piano restoration.
-This piano was one of the last examples of antique piano building — one of the last "bridges" to the modern era — with a traditional pinblock/stretcher assembly that, with the soundboard, was mortised into the rim.
+Twenty-two years ago, the purchase of an 1878 Style 2 (7' 2") Steinway grand piano led me down the road to a different approach to piano restoration.
+This piano was one of the last examples of antique piano building, and one of the last bridges to the modern era.
 It was a strange instrument, very unlike a modern Steinway and difficult to rebuild, and I learned that there were few existing protocols for restoring it.
-Since then I have taught classes and seminars on the early Steinway, and for the last five years have conducted systematic research, including the documentation of numerous early Steinways, in preparation for a publication on the subject.
-My research and teaching have brought me in contact with leading conservators and their work, and in my presentations and classes I have begun to encourage my colleagues to be more careful in modifying older pianos, and to become familiar enough with conservation to give responsible counsel when retained to assess and appraise older instruments.
+As a result, I was inspired to study these earlier Steinways—and earlier pianos from other makers—more thoroughly, and sought to learn more about the field of conservation in general.
+Since then, my research and teaching have brought me in contact with leading conservators and their work, and in my presentations and classes I have begun to encourage my colleagues to be more careful in modifying older pianos, and to become familiar enough with conservation to give responsible counsel when retained to assess and appraise older instruments.

-What has cemented these convictions has been my experience in locating early Steinways for my study.
-While documenting Steinways built from 1853 to 1892, I learned that, among rebuilders, there is a widespread disregard for these pianos as objects of conservation, and a nearly equal disregard for restoring them to their original design or performance intent.
+What has cemented these convictions has been my experience in locating early Steinway pianos for my study.
+As I examined rebuilt examples of early Steinways, I found, among rebuilders, a widespread disregard for these pianos as objects of conservation, and nearly equal disregard for restoring them to their original structural, mechanical, or musical design.
 Permanent alterations routinely include replacement of soundboards, bridge caps, and action parts, and the use of near-permanent polyester or polyurethane finishes.
 Some alterations include experimental designs.
-If the piano is antique or historically important — things not always easy to know — its historical value, and probable future value as an antique piano, can be lost forever in the rebuilding shop.
+If the piano is antique or historically important—things not always easy to know—its historical value, and probable future value as an antique piano, can be lost forever in the rebuilding shop.

 Applying restorative conservation to piano rebuilding requires making many difficult and nuanced decisions.
 A few examples:

 Bridge modification or careful wire selection.
 Modern rebuilders solve wire-matching problems by adding wound strings, or by moving or adding bridges.
 For example, the top two octaves of early Steinways had shorter string lengths and more flexible music wire than modern Steinways.
-Today's stiffer wire requires longer strings, so rebuilders often move the treble bridge to increase the effective string length.
-However, in order to maintain the historical integrity of the original instrument, I no longer move the bridge, instead choosing to seek out the best available replacement music wire intended for period instruments, several types of which have recently become available.
+Today’s stiffer wire requires longer strings, so rebuilders often move the treble bridge to increase the effective string length.
+However, to maintain the historical integrity of the original instrument, I no longer move the bridge, but instead seek out the best available replacement music wire intended for period instruments, several types of which have recently become available.
 I also document the original scale and archive the old music wire.

+Early damper actions.
 Early Steinway damper actions used a damper wire that threaded into the wooden damper-lever flange, or a setscrew threaded into wood.
-These systems did not age well, and restoration can be unsuccessful.
-Since most Steinways can be retrofitted with a complete, new damper action without any design compromise, I will often take advantage of that alternative, saving the original parts as artifacts for future study.
+These systems did not age well, and sometimes cannot be successfully restored.
+Since most Steinways can be retrofitted with a complete, new damper action without any compromise of design, I often take advantage of that alternative, saving the original parts (or representative samples) for future study.
 Options also exist for partial replacement of the damper action where that would suffice.

-Even with modern restoration techniques, old iron-wound bass strings cannot approach the tonal palette of properly designed new ones.
+Bass strings.
+Even with modern restoration techniques, old iron-wound bass strings rarely approach the tonal palette of properly designed new ones.
 If the owner wants to return the instrument to its highest possible performance level, the original strings will be replaced and saved for future study.
 Depending on the owner’s use and preference, for greater authenticity, I may replace old iron-wound strings with new ones of the same material, or, for greater longevity, with modern copper-wound strings.

-It's a cause for celebration when I find a completely original piano, including the hammers.
+Hammers.
+It’s a cause for celebration when I find a completely original piano, including the hammers.
 (The hammers and finish are usually the first things to be replaced, followed by the strings.)
 No solution for hammer replacement satisfies everyone.
 Technicians will usually reshape the hammers to eliminate the grooves.
-Conservators prefer to send the original hammers to Europe to have the wooden moldings recovered with new felt, retaining as far as possible the weight and resilience of the original; however, this still destroys the original hammer as a historical document.
+Conservators prefer to send the original hammers to Europe to have their wooden moldings recovered with new felt, retaining as much as possible the weight and resilience of the originals; however, this still destroys the original hammer as a historical document.
 I prefer to replace the entire action so that the original action can be saved intact for historical study.
 More often than not, however, the client cannot afford this, in which case I prefer to replace the hammers with new ones of similar weight and density, along with the shanks and flanges, and save the originals for the historical record.

-Steinways built from 1864 to 1880 usually have actions that appear modern, but have a much higher action ratio (leverage).
-These are cumbersome to play with the heavier hammers of the modern era, including modern New York Steinway hammers, so I encourage the use of lighter hammers and higher gearing on Steinways originally designed that way.
+Steinways built between 1864 and 1880 usually have actions that appear modern, but have a much higher action ratio (leverage).
+These are cumbersome to play with the heavier hammers of the modern era, including modern New York Steinway hammers, so I encourage the use of lighter hammers and higher gearing on Steinways (and other makes) originally designed that way.
 I also retain original rocker-style capstans instead of retrofitting with new screw capstans and new-style wippens.

 Soundboard and bridge caps.
 The soundboards of most pianos built through the 1860s last far longer than is commonly believed, because they are not of the “crowned and loaded” design of the modern piano, in which the stress applied to the soundboard tends to shorten its useful life.
 Even the more modern crowned soundboards may still be viable, as the modern soundboard design always has a significant functional stiffness, even if there is no crown.
 If I must replace the soundboard, I copy the original design, extensively document my findings, and retain the original soundboard as an artifact.
-I also retain any unique design elements, such as the angled mid-treble unison terminations used on Steinway Cs and Ds from 1884 through the 1930s, and faithfully replicate them if a bridge must be recapped.
-This unusual element adds sustain to the treble by slightly de-tuning the unisons.
-Squaring the termination to tame the resulting slight "wildness" of sound neutralizes the designer's intent for the treble tone.
+I also prefer to retain any unique design elements, such as the angled mid-treble unison terminations used on Steinway Cs and Ds from 1884 through the 1930s, and faithfully replicate them if a bridge must be recapped.
+This unusual element adds sustain and projection power to the treble by slightly de-tuning the unisons.
+Squaring the termination to tame the resulting slight false-beating “wildness” of sound neutralizes the designer’s intent for the treble tone (see illustration).

 Today, when restoring pianos, most rebuilders routinely replace parts, and many extensively redesign the instruments.
-While these approaches have their place in the piano rebuilder's repertoire, indiscriminately applying them to vintage or antique instruments represents a kind of destruction of culture through the erasure of history.
+While these approaches have their place in the piano rebuilder’s repertoire, indiscriminately applying them to vintage or antique instruments risks changing the unique historical, tonal, and performance character of the restored piano.
 Our rebuilding shop seeks to reveal the unique musical personalities of historical instruments while respecting their function as historical documents.
-It is not always possible to do both, and we are always leaning one way or the other, but it's a fascinating and rewarding journey.
+It is not always possible to do both, and we are always leaning one way or the other, but it’s a fascinating and rewarding journey.